Joconnell04/MyApply/README.md

    - Set `OPENAI_API_KEY` in your `.env` file (copy `.env.example` as a starter).
    - Optionally override `LLM_MODEL` and `COVER_LETTER_MODEL` if you prefer different OpenAI models.
 2. **Map workflow IDs**
-   - The backend orchestrator calls two AgentKit workflows.
-Update the IDs in [`workflow_constants.py`](workflow_constants.py) to match your AgentKit deployments.
+   - The backend orchestrator calls the all-in-one `ResumeBuilderV2` AgentKit workflow.
+Update the ID in [`workflow_constants.py`](workflow_constants.py) to match your AgentKit deployment.
 3. **Start the app and sign in**
    - Run `uvicorn app:app --reload`, register or log in, and populate your Profile → MyLife JSON so the composer has data to work with.
 4. **Trigger the workflows**